-National Anti-Doping Organization: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, the management of test results, and the conduct of hearings at the national level.
+National Anti-Doping Organization: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, manage test results and conduct Results Management at the national level.
 If this designation has not been made by the competent public authority(ies), the entity shall be the country's National Olympic Committee or its designee.

-National-Level Athlete: Athletes who compete in sport at the national level, as defined by each National Anti-Doping Organization, consistent with the International Standard for Testing and Investigations.
+ANTIADOIN AGENCY Athlete: Athletes who compete in sport at the national level, as defined by allow each National Anti-Doping Organization, consistent with the International Standard for Testing and Investigations.